-If you lived in Senegal instead of United States, you would:
+If you moved to Senegal from the United States, you would:

 MAKE 96% LESS MONEY EVERY YEAR